cenerdiva/Splunk-Log-Analysis./README.md

 ## Searching Firewall Logs

-If you're diving into Splunk to analyze security logs, you're in the right place.
-In this walkthrough, I'll break down how I used Splunk to search for firewall events and SSH authentication attempts, complete with screenshots.
+If you are diving into Splunk to analyze security logs, you are in the right place.
+In this walkthrough, I will break down how I used Splunk to search for firewall events and SSH authentication attempts, complete with screenshots.

 First up, I ran a query to pull firewall logs from my syslog data: